 There is also a block of apartments called Freddies.
 They are cool if there is a few of you as you can cook and share a bathroom between just a few of you in a little two bedroom apartment.
 You've got to get in touch with Rob who lives a few doors before Alton's Dive shop (past Utlia Watersports and past Utila Dive Centre).
 He's a top bloke and can help you out.

 It's worth calling and emailing before hand if you are going near peak times (summer, semana santa (easter), sunjam).
-Just reply to this thread if you want some more details and I can post some email and phone contact details. almost 7 years ago
+Just reply to this thread if you want some more details and I can post some email and phone contact details. about 7 years ago

 The Lighthouse is hands down the best place to stay on Utila...
 Thelma runs the best inn imaginable...
 You'll love it!